branchwelder/SoftSysHedonisticHibiscus/index.md

 ## How we planned on accomplishing it
 Our [sprint plan](https://github.com/hannahtwiggsmith/SoftSysHedonisticHibiscus/projects/1) can be viewed on GitHub projects.
 We organized our work using this system, as it is fairly new and we wanted to try it out.

 We wanted to explore video game development from a lower level instead of using some existing frameworks, such as Pygame or Unity.
-As such, we decided to use some older technology (GLUT's most "recent" release was )
+As such, we decided to use some older technology (GLUT's most "recent" release was sometime pre-2000s).
+This meant we had to learn about frame redraw and some of the logic behind rendering, as well as polygons and textures, without cheating by using a framework that easily rendered objects for us.
+Much of the knowledge we gained for this we found at [this tutorial](http://www.lighthouse3d.com/tutorials/glut-tutorial/).
+Once we got around the behemoth of a problem that was implementing things using GLUT, a lot of our work was more manageable with the knowledge we learned about [C++](https://learnxinyminutes.com/docs/c++/).
+From there, physics was a bit of loosey-goosey math and we built on from there in similar fashion.

 ## What was accomplished
 We set out to implement some core features that are found in games.
 Player movement is done with the A and D keys, while jumping is accomplished with W. Q and E fire a portal, and if you already have one Q portal on the map, pressing Q again will replace the position to an updated location next to the player.
 Levels are stored as .txt files and can be edited by the end user to create custom and unique maps.
 In these files, 0s represent blank space, while 1s represent a block.
 The player always starts in the same position, however if they have no ground under them they will fall because of physics.
 For more in-depth explanation about some of the extra features we worked on, continue reading.